Hutchby/ada_chip8/README.md

 implemented by Gaël Gilet--Couraud, Lucien Ricimello implemented the graphical user interface and Maxime Gaudron did the tests and the rom loader.

-To build and use the project one just have to open the pgr file with gps (arm version) and flash the board.
+To build and use the project one just have to open the prj.gpr file with gps (arm version) and flash the board.